 3. TrueFoundry

-TrueFoundry serves organizations where sub-5ms gateway latency is a requirement.
-The platform reports 3-4ms latency and supports 350+ requests per second on a single vCPU, relevant for latency-sensitive agent workloads; for many Microsoft 365 tool calls, Graph/network latency will dominate, so governance, identity integration, and auditability often drive the decision.
+TrueFoundry serves organizations where low gateway overhead and hybrid deployment are important requirements.
+The platform reports low-millisecond gateway processing and high throughput on limited infrastructure, which can be relevant for latency-sensitive agent workloads.
+For many Microsoft 365 tool calls, Microsoft Graph and network latency will dominate, so governance, identity integration, and auditability often drive the decision.

 TrueFoundry's Primary Focus

 TrueFoundry combines LLM routing and MCP gateway functionality in a single platform.
-Organizations already using TrueFoundry for LLM management (model routing, cost optimization, provider fallback) can add MCP governance with minimal additional configuration.
-The hybrid deployment model supports both cloud and on-premise installations.
+Organizations already using TrueFoundry for LLM management, including model routing, cost optimization, and provider fallback, can add MCP governance with minimal additional configuration.
+The hybrid deployment model supports managed SaaS and self-hosted control-plane patterns.

 Microsoft 365 Integration Approach

-• Custom MCP server development for M365 integration (not pre-built)
+- Custom MCP server development for M365 integration

 Performance Specifications